gabriel3l/Cow-Anti-Cheat/README.md

 - sm_bhopcheck / !bhopcheck

 # Installation
-    Install CowAntiCheat.smx into the /plugins/ folder inside of Sourcemod on your game server Load the plugin manually, or change maps
-    Edit the Config (/cfg/CowAntiCheat/CowAntiCheat.cfg)
+    Copy cowanticheat.smx into the /plugins/ folder inside of Sourcemod folder on your game server, Load the plugin manually, or change current map for autogenerate CowAC config, Edit the Config (/cfg/CowAntiCheat/CowAntiCheat.cfg),
-    Watch the bans roll in!
+    Reload the plugin manually, or change map to load prepared the config, Watch the bans roll in!

 # ChangeLog

+## [1.17] - 2019-06-04
+### Added
+- Ban player on changing clan tag in some short duration of time.

 ## [1.16] - 2018-04-12
 ### Added